fenok/react-router-typesafe-routes/README.md

 ### `useTypedSearchParams()`

 The `useTypedSearchParams()` hook is a (somewhat) thin wrapper around react-router `useSearchParams()`.
 It accepts a route object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.

+Notable differences:

-One notable difference is that `setSearchParams()` can also accept a callback, which will be called with the current search params.
+-   `setTypedSearchParams()` can also accept a callback, which will be called with the current typed search params.
+-   `setTypedSearchParams()` has an additional `preserveUntyped` option.
+If `true`, existing untyped (by the given route) search parameters will remain intact.
+Note that this option has no effect on the `state` option.
+That is, there is no way to preserve untyped state fields.

+> In the future, the library may provide the same improvements for state.
+For now, it can be implemented in the userland in the form of a custom hook.

 ### `useTypedHash()`